ICE says it's focused on arresting criminals. In the Carolinas, that's been happening less and less.

 At a Charlotte press conference in February, U.S. Immigration and Customs Enforcement said the agency would be making more arrests in streets and neighborhoods.
 Because ICE had been cut off from the state's largest jails, officials said, agents had "no choice" but to detain more people out in the open.

 At the same time, ICE also emphasized that it mostly goes after unauthorized immigrants who have been convicted or charged with crimes.
-(Immigration violations are considered civil — not criminal — charges.)
+(Most immigration violations are considered civil — not criminal — charges.)

-"ICE continues to focus its enforcement efforts on criminal offenders," ICE spokesman Bryan Cox said in a statement to the Observer this week.
+"ICE continues to focus its enforcement efforts on criminal offenders," ICE spokesman Bryan Cox said recently in a statement to the Observer.
 "Claims of any type of random or indiscriminate enforcement by this agency are not accurate."

-But in the Southeast, ICE has steadily been arresting more immigrants who lack a criminal record, according to an Observer analysis of data released by the agency last week.
+But in the Southeast, ICE has steadily been arresting more immigrants who lack a criminal record, according to an Observer analysis of data released by the agency.

 The Atlanta office for the agency, which oversees Georgia and the Carolinas, has not changed the number of people it detains each year across the region in the current administration: Since at least fall 2017, it apprehended about 1,230 immigrants each month.
 (Arrest numbers, however, are down from the early 2010s under President Obama.)